Institutions of society examples. Social institution: concept, types, functions

 Social institutions perform the following functions or tasks in public life:

-1) create an opportunity for members of society to satisfy various kinds of needs;
+1) create the opportunity for members of society to satisfy various types of needs;

-2) regulate the actions of members of society within the framework of social relations, i.e. ensure the implementation of desirable actions and carry out repressions in relation to undesirable actions;
+2) regulate the actions of members of society within the framework of social relations, i.e., ensure the implementation of desirable actions and carry out repression in relation to undesirable actions;

-3) ensure the stability of public life by supporting and continuing impersonal public functions;
+3) ensure the sustainability of public life by supporting and continuing impersonal public functions;

 4) carry out the integration of the aspirations, actions and relationships of individuals and ensure the internal cohesion of the community.